List of USM Alger players

 Below is a list of notable footballers who have played for USM Alger.
 Generally, this means players that have played 100 or more league matches for the club.
 However, some players who have played fewer matches are also included; this includes players that have had considerable success either at other clubs or at international level, as well as players who are well remembered by the supporters for particular reasons.

 Players are listed in alphabetical order according to the date of their first-team official debut for the club.
 Appearances and goals are for first-team competitive matches only.
 Substitute appearances included.
 Statistics accurate as of 17 June 2022.

 List of USM Alger players

 Nationalities are indicated by the corresponding FIFA country code.

-List of All-time appearances
+Statistics

-This List of All-time appearances for USM Alger contains football players who have played for USM Alger and have managed to accrue 100 or more appearances.
+List of all-time appearances

-Bold Still playing competitive football in USM Alger.
+This list of all-time appearances for USM Alger contains football players who have played for USM Alger and have managed to accrue 100 or more appearances.